CapeCodeInc/Unit-Converter/README.md

 The library can be used just to evaluate the value of prefixes of a given quantity without units.
 For example "20 kilo" converted to "" yields 20 000.
 This could be considered an inconsistent input, but it is also a useful function.

 ## Extensibility
-The library can be easily expanded by editing the file Resources.cs.
+The library can be easily expanded by editing the file Resources.cs. <br />

 To add additional units of measure, add the unit name into public enum Unit{ ... }.
 To add conversion between units, edit the class Resources, function <br />
-public void InitializeConversions()
+public void InitializeConversions()<br />

 Each conversion is identified by the unit1 and unit2, input as elements of enum.
 The conversion itself may be defined by
 - factor which will be used to multiply the given quantity to convert it from unit 1 to unit 2.
 The reverse conversion uses the same factor by division.
 - a pair of functions to convert the quantity to and from units unit1 and unit2.
-The functions may be entered as lambda expressions or they may be defined    sepparately as members of the Resources class.
+The functions may be entered as lambda expressions or they may be defined    sepparately as members of the Resources class.<br />

 The following functions facilitate the addition: <br />
 public void Add(Unit unit1, Unit unit2, Conversion conversion) //adding a new conversion<br />
-public void Add(Unit unit1, Unit unit2, double factor) //adding a generic one factor conversion<br />
+public void Add(Unit unit1, Unit unit2, double factor) //adding a common one factor conversion<br />
 public void Add(Unit unit1, Unit unit2, conversionFunction cf1, conversionFunction cf2)<br />

 To add a unit prefix based on the power of 10, add its name into the Prefix enum together with the value of the exponent.
 Alternatively prefixes such as "dozen = 12" can be added as a string and value in the <br />